Mitt Romney says he's not running for reelection to the Senate in 2024

 He also voted to convict Trump of inciting an insurrection at the U.S. Capitol on Jan.
 6, 2021, though more Republicans crossed the aisle in that vote.

+Romney told reporters Wednesday afternoon that the potential for Trump to be on the ballot next year did not sway his decision.

+"I think the people in Utah don't all agree with me at the posture I took with regards to Donald Trump.
+But they respect people who vote their conscience and I appreciate that," he said.
+"I don't have any question in my mind that I would have won if I'd run again.
+I just don't think we need another person in their 80s."

-In his statement Wednesday, Romney suggested Mr. Biden and Trump should follow his lead and step aside for younger candidates.
+In his statement, Romney suggested Mr. Biden and Trump should follow his lead and step aside for younger candidates.

 "We face critical challenges — mounting national debt, climate change, and the ambitious authoritarians of Russia and China.
 Neither President Biden nor former President Trump are leading their party to confront them," Romney said.
 "The next generation of leaders must take America to the next stage of global leadership."